Cognigy/Documentation/docs/en/docs/agent-assist/plug-and-play-widgets.md

 You can use the Plug and Play Widgets to customize your Agent Assist Workspace.

-These widgets are seamlessly integrated with other Agent Assist Widgets, and require minimal manual configuration.
+These widgets are seamlessly integrated with other Agent Assist Widgets and require minimal manual configuration.

 You can build these widgets by using the following Nodes: